 Authentication

-Setting up auth in Zero apps has a few steps:
+Setting up auth in Zero apps has the following steps:

 import {ZeroProvider} from '@rocicorp/zero/react'